nwinkler/create-junit-report/readme.md

 Type: `string`

 Name of the test suite, also the name of the generated file (+ `.xml`).
+Default value: `suite`

 #### className

 Type: `string`

 Used for the result file's `classname` attribute of the testcase entry.
+Mandatory parameter.

 #### testName

 Type: `string`

 Used for the result file's `name` attribute of the testcase entry.
+Mandatory parameter.

-#### suiteName
+#### passed

 Type: `boolean`